lucascdornelas/post-manager-app/README.md

 This project was developed as part of a technical challenge to evaluate frontend development skills.
 The goal is to create a functional and responsive web application using modern tools and best practices.

 The application is a post management system that allows users to list, create, edit, and delete posts.
-For this purpose, the public JSONPlaceholder API was used to perform CRUD (Create, Read, Update, Delete) operations.
+For this purpose, the public [mockapi.io](https://mockapi.io/) API was used to perform CRUD (Create, Read, Update, Delete) operations.

 ## 🛠️ Technologies Used